georgezzeng/Articles/README.md

 canonical_url: <This is a absolute url that points to the canonical site>

+tag:
+- chtc_featured_article <If you would like this article listed first on the CHTC news page: Note if you add one you must remove one.>

 image:
   path: <https://raw.githubusercontent.com/CHTC/Articles/main/images/...> - An image that will populate the link preview
   alt: Text Description of image